OpenDataPlatform/simpleapp/docs/howto.md

 Note the following:

 - The deployment is in `cluster mode`.
 This means both drivers and executor will be launched inside the Kubernetes cluster.
-- The --master option is specific for a Kubernetes deployment.
+- The `--master` option is specific for a Kubernetes deployment.
 - The `spark-submit` command will upload the application jar file onto the S3 storage.
 This means your workstation must recognize the server certificate as valid (Issued by a registered certificate authority).
 If this is not the case, a workaround is to disable the certificate check on S3 API by setting the appropriate variable: `export JAVA_TOOL_OPTIONS="-Dcom.amazonaws.sdk.disableCertChecking=true"`

-The pyspark version is almost the same, excepted the `--class` parameter is removed and $JAR is replaced by $PY_FILE.
+The PySpark version is almost the same, excepted the `--class` parameter is removed and $JAR is replaced by $PY_FILE.

 After adapting the script, you should be able to launch your first Spark job on Kubernetes.
 On success, you should be able to log on the Spark history server to view Spark stagging.

 ## Launch as a Kubernetes Job

-Kubernetes Jobs and CronJob are appropriate tools to launch Spark task, either on one shot or on schedule.
+Kubernetes `Jobs` and `CronJobs` are appropriate tools to launch Spark task, either on one shot or on schedule.

 A good point is launching a Spark application this way does not require any local Spark deployment.
 Just access to the Kubernetes cluster with appropriate permissions.

 Two sample jobs are provided here.
-One for [Java](../launchers/job/java1.yaml) and one for [Pyspark](../launchers/job/pyspark1.yaml).
+One for [Java](../launchers/job/java1.yaml) and one for [PySpark](../launchers/job/pyspark1.yaml).

 Most of the context related value are defined as environment variables.
 You will need to modify them: